 I help my clients succeed in world markets.
 I provide strategic legal advice and problem-solving to help them gain or maintain market access around the globe for the goods they make and the services they supply.
-I assist them through rights-based advocacy based on obligations in the WTO Agreement, free trade agreements and other treaties.
+I assist them through rights-based advocacy based on the WTO Agreement, trade agreements and other treaties.
 I advise on trade negotiations, trade policy, legislation and administrative proceedings -- and litigation before the World Trade Organization (WTO) or free trade agreements when appropriate.
 The webpage here on Trade Law provides examples of my work.

 I'm particularly interested in the trade and customs issues of digital and internet businesses- software, recorded music, online video and cloud-based services of all types.
 But I've handled problems for industries from agriculture to high tech.